 - No Introductory 0% APR Promotion.
 This card doesn’t have an introductory APR promotion for purchases or balance transfers.
 If you’re looking for a card with a long 0% APR interest window that allows you to finance large purchases or pay down existing high-interest balances, try the Chase Slate Credit Card or Citi Simplicity Credit Card.

 - No Balance Transfers or Cash Advances.
 You can’t make balance transfers or draw cash advances with your Target REDcard.
-That’s a drawback relative to most cash back credit cards, including Chase Freedom and Discover it.
+That’s a drawback relative to most cash back credit cards, including Chase Freedom.

 - Some Important Limitations to 5% Discounts.
 This card offers a 5% discount on most – but not all – Target purchases.
 Notable exemptions include pharmacy purchases, purchases at in-store optical centers, purchases at restaurants housed within Targets (such as Freshii and D’Amico & Sons), and gift cards.
 If Target is your go-to pharmacy or eye care provider, or if you’re a big fan of Target gift cards, these limitations could eat into your card’s earning power.